Hydaspex/Commodities/README.md

 # Commodities

-Statistical and ML time series analysis applie to commodities
+Statistical and ML time series analysis applied to commodities